core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 * Delta values may result in a negative number, clients and servers MUST support negative deltas.

-The following example shows the encoding of the 'system' container using the SIDs defined in {{-core-sid}} Appendix C.
+The following example shows the encoding of a 'system' container instance using the SIDs defined in {{-core-sid}} Appendix C.

 Definition example from {{RFC7317}}: